tnebooks/10th-science/question_v2/science/1-mark-questions/helps-in-the-contraction-of-the-smooth-muscles-of.md

 ---
-choices: []
+choices:
+  - Prolactin
+  - Adrenaline
+  - Estrogen
 answers:
-  - TBD
+  - Oxytocin
 ---

-Helps in the contraction of the smooth muscles of uterus at the time of child birth----?
+______ helps in the contraction of the smooth muscles of the uterus at the time of childbirth?